django/django/django/contrib/admin/static/admin/img/README.txt

 ## Usage

-You may use, modify, and distribute the icons in this repository in compliance with the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+You may use, modify, and distribute the icons in this repository in compliance with the [Creative Commons Attribution 4.0 International (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/) license.